 Beloved in the Lord, I must now leave you, but give me leave ere I go, to deal freely with you, and yet a little further, in the close of my day, this once more to open my heart to you; and to tell you,

-1. What my parting fears.
+I. What my parting fears.

-2. What my parting wishes for you are, which I carry upon
+II.
+What my parting wishes for you are, which I carry upon my spirit.

-1. My parting fears, I go off from you with, are especially these:
+I. My parting fears, I go off from you with, are especially these: